Hannah0124/tv-show-app-c4/README.md

-# Tv-show-search-app
+# TV-show-search-app
-Search for the name of the show in the search field
+By searching for the name of a TV show, you can look up genre, cast, season, episode, rating and summary information.

 ## Demo video
 To see a demo video, click the screenshot below.